-There are many trustworthy companies with good experience offering this service and for some people it’s a really good option to fly to a tourist destination and rent a vehicle for their African safari.
+There are many trustworthy companies with good experience offering this service.
+For some people it’s a really good option to fly to a tourist destination and rent a vehicle for their African safari.

-If you want to visit national parks it is advisable to make accommodation reservations prior to committing to hire a vehicle.
-Some parks, including all the Botswana parks, Mana Pools in Zimbabwe and the Kruger National Park in South Africa, are just so popular that you simply have to book months in advance.
-See the blog about booking national parks in Botswana.
+If you want to visit national parks, it is advisable to make accommodation reservations prior to committing to hire a vehicle.
+Some parks are just so popular that you simply have to book months in advance.
+This is true about all the Botswana parks, Mana Pools in Zimbabwe, and the Kruger National Park in South Africa.

 Once your itinerary is fixed, look for recommendations on rental companies on the internet.
-You will often find personal recommendations on some Africa forums like www.namibia-forum.ch (German), www.4x4community.co.za, www.overland.co.za or www.tracks4africa.co.za/community, or you can start a new thread on one of these forums and ask for advice.
+You will often find personal recommendations on some Africa forums like www.namibia-forum.ch (German), www.4x4community.co.za, www.overland.co.za or www.tracks4africa.co.za/community.
+Alternatively, you can start a new thread on one of these forums and ask for advice.

 You should also search the internet for reviews on specific companies that you are interested in getting a quote from.
 Remember, not finding any reviews is not necessarily a negative sign.
 Most people tend to only comment about bad rentals or experiences.

 When comparing rates, check the terms and conditions on insurance, applicable taxes and extra charges.
 Going with what appears to be the cheapest quote often is not what it appears to be.
 Unlimited mileage seems to be the standard practice.

 Normally vehicle insurance does not cover the loss of personal items.
 Check the insurance in your rental contract, and be aware of the following fine print: